Miranda Lambert To Get Married Ahead Of Blake Shelton? Hints Engagement In New Photo

 Hands of time… my Nonny and I got to have a lunch date and get our nails done. nothing like a grandma gal pal.
 I wear the first ring she gave me to every important thing I do.
 It brings me strength and luck.
 But most of all it brings me pride.
 That she passed it on to me on my 30th birthday.
 She said she saw me wearing it on the @acmawards and it made her smile.
 That makes ME smile. ????#Wanda #originalbadass #keeperoftheflame #familytree

 East rarely posts photos on Instagram, but he shared a picture with his girlfriend expressing how proud he was of her.
-Lambert returned the compliment by posting a photo of her giving her man a kiss on the cheeks.
+Lambert returned the compliment by posting a photo of her giving her man a kiss on the cheek.
 She thanked him for being supportive and kind.

-There were reports that Miranda Lambert hasn’t move on from Blake Shelton when she thanked her supporters who have shared her heartbreak.
+There were reports that Miranda Lambert hasn’t moved on from Blake Shelton when she thanked her supporters who have shared her heartbreak.
 However, a source revealed that she is finally over her ex-husband.
 She feels that Anderson East is more mature than her former hubby even if he is younger.
 He also allegedly makes her feel so secured.

-According to the magazine, the couple are planning to get married in Nashville in fall once she has finished her tour.
-After their wedding, the Miranda and Anderson may finally focus on having their own kids since she already showed interest in having her own family.
+According to the magazine, the couple is planning to get married in Nashville in the fall once she has finished her tour.
+After their wedding, Miranda and Anderson may finally focus on having their own kids since she already showed interest in having her own family.
 Back in October, E!
 News reported that Lambert and East have been talking about marriage and kids.

 “She wants to get married again and have children soon.
 That has been an open conversation between her and Anderson.
 He wants the same,” an insider revealed.